HOA laws — New Hampshire

 What are the HOA fine limits in New Hampshire?

-How do I dispute an HOA fine in New Hampshire?
+How do I dispute an HOA fine or violation in New Hampshire?

-Can my HOA foreclose on my home in New Hampshire?
+Can an HOA foreclose on my home in New Hampshire over unpaid fines or dues?

 Is mediation required for HOA disputes in New Hampshire?